BoltsJ/hex-size-support/README.md

 # Installation

-Search for Token Border Support in the foundry module browser.
+Search for Token Border Supplements in the foundry module browser.

 # How it works